Mathics3/mathics-development-guide/docs/developing-code/extending/tutorial/6-attributes.rst

 dollar sign (``$``) in accordance to the naming convention for many system variables.

-To accomplish this you assign to the desired string name to class variable ``name``, and that will override the default name.
+To accomplish this you assign the desired string name to class variable ``name``, and that will override the default name.

 Similarly, setting a variable's or function's attributes can be done